8 Stages of the Content Life Cycle

-At K2 Analytics Digital Marketing in Las Vegas, we believe that content is like a tree or a flower; it must be nurtured and cared for before it can grow and fully flourish.
+At K2 Analytics, a Digital Marketing in Las Vegas, we believe that content is like a tree or a flower; it must be nurtured and cared for before it can grow and fully flourish.
 The concept of the content life cycle is critical to understanding how content is created and used.
-It’s also important because if you understand the different stages a piece of content goes through, you’ll understand the need for strategies related to content marketing.
+It’s also important because if you understand the different stages a piece of content goes through, you’ll understand the need for strategies related to content marketing in las vegas.

 Content Creation Has Changed

 Before the Digital Age, the life cycle of a piece of content was relatively simple.
 After an author wrote their manuscript, it would be published and sent out to readers.
 Authors wrote books, articles, or essays; publishers printed them, and readers were introduced to new ideas for knowledge or entertainment purposes.
 This process has not changed much at present times (although self-publishing is a big alternative now).

 The web has made things a bit more complex when it comes to the creation and distribution of content because there are more stages in the process.
 Nowadays if you want to increase your company’s exposure online, then you will need some sort of digital strategy in order to get people talking about your products.
 This is where the content life cycle comes in handy; if you understand how it works, then you can make sure your content gets to the right people at the right time.

 Content Stage 1 – The idea